 Prevention of NTD

-Folic acid is very much available readily in food substances and consuming it regularly before and during pregnancy can be helpful in preventing neural tube defects in pregnancy.
-Some of the food substances rich in folic acid are,
+Folic acid is available readily in foods, and consuming it regularly before and during pregnancy can be helpful in preventing neural tube defects in the baby.
+Some of the foods rich in folic acid are:

 - White rice

-Neural tube defects are one of the common types of birth defects affecting thousands of children around the world.
-Proper dietary habits rich in folic acid and a healthy lifestyle can greatly help in preventing the occurrence of NTD.
+Neural tube defects are one of the more common types of birth defects, affecting hundreds of thousands of children around the world.
+Proper dietary habits, such as eating foods rich in folic acid, and maintaining a healthy lifestyle, can greatly help in preventing the occurrence of NTD.